Reyn-Mukai/SDVX/readme.md

 Program emulates DJDAO SDVX/K-Shoot Mania style input modes.
 Arcade buttons send keystrokes.
 Rotary encoders emulate X/Y axis mouse movement.

+Gamepad/Debug Mode Toggle:
+If using an Arduino Micro or Leonardo, gamepad and debug mode is toggled by a switch.
+If using a Pro Micro, the board will be on debug mode by default and is switched into gamepad mode by pressing the two rectangular button and the start button simultaneously.

 Required Software:
 Arduino IDE